 July 12-31, 2020 – Grasse

-Art historian, art critic and curator, senior lecturer accredited to be research director in History of Contemporary Art (Université de Strasbourg) Valérie Da Costa is currently in residency at the Società delle Api throughout July 2020 to write a book titled Paul Thek in Italy (1962-1976).
+Art historian, art critic and curator, senior lecturer accredited to be research director in History of Contemporary Art (Université de Strasbourg) Valérie Da Costa was in residency at the Società delle Api, founded by Silvia Fiorucci, throughout July 2020 to write a book titled Paul Thek in Italy (1962-1976).